Therapy for Women Navigating Emotionally Confusing or Controlling Relationships

 You Might Be Experiencing Things Like:

-Struggling to speak up or say no, even when something doesn’t feel right
+Struggling to speak up or say no

 When Things Feel Emotionally Confusing

-Sometimes relationships can feel emotionally intense or confusing in ways that are hard to put into words.
+Relationships can feel emotionally intense or confusing in ways that are hard to put into words.

-There may be moments of closeness and connection mixed with periods of tension, withdrawal, or criticism.
+There may be moments of closeness and connection mixed with periods of tension, arguing, withdrawal, or criticism.
 Over time, this can leave you feeling uncertain about what’s “real,” what’s normal, and what you should do next.

 You Feel Pulled in Different Directions